ymilkessa/rotating-figures/README.md

 The characters used represent different levels of illumination and are selected from `.,-~:;=!*#$@`, which are the same characters used by a guy called Andy Sloane [in this post](https://www.a1k0n.net/2011/07/20/donut-math.html).

+The light source is somewhere to the left of the viewer, 45 degrees from the normal to the screen.
+(Hence the point of maximum illumination is when the normal of the simulated surface is at 22.5 degrees from the normal of the screen.)

 ## How to run

 After downloading this repo, cd into the main folder and run: